Ahmad: Alleged historical document regarding the topic

 Text of the correspondence between `Umar II and Leo III:

 "We recognize Matthew, Mark, Luke, and John as the authors of the Gospel, and yet I know that this truth, recognized by us Christians wounds you, so that you seek to find accomplices for your lie.
-In brief, you admit that we say that it was written by God, and brought down from the heavens, as you pretend for your Furqan, although we know that it was `Umar, Abu Turab and Salman the Persian, who composed that, even though the rumor has got round among you that God sent it down from heavens….
+In brief, you admit that we say that it was written by God, and brought down from the heavens, as you pretend for your Furqan, although we know that it was `Umar, Abu Turab and Salman the Persian, who composed that, even though the rumor has got round among you that God sent it down from heavens....
 [God] has chosen the way of sending [the human race] Prophets, and it is for this reason that the Lord, having finished all those things that He had decided on beforehand, and having fore-announced His incarnation by way of His prophets, yet knowing that men still had need of assistance from God, promised to send the Holy Spirit, under the name of Paraclete, (Consoler), to console them in the distress and sorrow they felt at the departure of their Lord and Master.
 I reiterate, that it was for this cause alone that Jesus called the Holy Spirit the Paraclete, since He sought to console His disciples for His departure, and recall to them all that He had said, all that He had done before their eyes, all that they were called to propagate throughout the world by their witness.
 Paraclete thus signifies "consoler", while Muhammad means "to give thanks", or "to give grace", a meaning which has no connection whatever with the word Paraclete."

 However the authenticity of the correspondence has been put into question by scholars.

 Transliterations

-Ahmad is the most elementary transliteration.
+Ahmad is the most common transliteration.
 It is used commonly all over the Muslim world, although primarily in the Middle East.
 More recently, this transliteration has become increasingly popular in the United States due to use by members of the African American community.

 Ahmed is the most common variant transliteration, used especially in the context of the Ottoman Empire.
 This transliteration is also used throughout the Muslim world.

 Ahmet is the modern Turkish transliteration.
 Modern Turkish uses a Latin-based alphabet, and most Arabic-derived names have standardized Turkish spellings.

 The less common transliterations of Ahmad are used by Muslims outside the Middle East proper, such as in Indonesia and Russia.
+For Bashkirs and Tatars, the name is Әхмәт (Äxmät / Əxmət).